JDDurrant/qa-apprenticeships-courses/02-intermediate-java/19.1_LibraryAssignment/specification.md

 * Search book menu
 * Exit

-After login menu, appropriatem meny will be displayed.
+After login menu, appropriate menu will be displayed.
 All the menus are working as run time, displays after completion of each task.
 Exit option take the user to login menu.

 ## Some Suggestions - Create the following classes: